ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/wavegen/wavegen.rst

   \draw[|-|](-0.5,-0.5)--(-0.5,0);
   \node[font=\footnotesize] at (-1.1,-0.25){offset};

-Creates a continous triangle wave with an adjustable offset.
+Outputs one sample of a triangle wave with an adjustable offset for each function call.
 For further information check :ref:`References <wave_generator_reference_triangle_offset>`.

 Function call: